Stock Market Terms: Key Takeaways

 - 5 Do I Need to Know These 40 Stock Market Terms to Start Trading Stocks?

-- 6 After Learning the Most Common Stock Market Terms, What’s Next?
+- 6 What Comes After Learning Stock Market Terms?

 - 8 One Platform.
 One System.
 Every Tool

-The stock market is a collection of markets across the globe where traders and investors buy and sell shares of companies.
+The stock market is a collection of markets from around the world.
+It’s where traders and investors buy and sell shares of companies.
 In the U.S., most trading is done on the NYSE and Nasdaq.

 Traders and investors buy and sell stocks hoping to make a profit.
-Some will hold stocks for years.
-Others will be in and out within seconds.
+There are a lot of different strategies for this.
+Some hold stocks for years — that’s long-term investing.

 The stock market has its own culture, and people follow market action the same way sports fans follow their favorite teams.

-Below are 40 of the most common stock market terms, with easy-to-understand explanations.
-Once you learn these terms, the world of trading and investing will become much clearer.
+Below are 40 of the most common stock market terms, with simple explanations.

 To take a position by buying shares of a company.